 Today is a big day for Amina, age 11.
 She has already analyzed the cracks in 5th-century sculptures of the Buddha to learn about climate change in central Asia.
 She has also compared 3D printed dinosaur and bird pelvises to track evolution.
 Once she even became an ancient Greek sculptor by digitally remixing kouroi to create her very own.
 Her favorite video game—set in a series of Renaissance cathedrals—is built around puzzles made up of column capitals, gargoyles, and church portals.

-In fact, she has interacted with hundreds of different objects from museum collections all over the world.
+In fact, she has interacted with hundreds of different cultural resources from museum collections all over the world.
 But today is different.
 Today she is going to the City Museum to see the original objects for herself, in person.

 Amina’s story is the result of two powerful trends shaping the Galleries, Libraries, Archives, and Museums (GLAM) community.
 The first is digital content creation: the process of freeing pieces of a collection from the limits of their physical materiality and enabling them to exist in a virtual space.
-The second is Open Access: making those digital objects available for everyone to use without restriction.
+The second is Open Access: making those digitized cultural resources available for everyone to use without restriction..

-1.1 What This Paper Will Help You Achieve
+1.1 What This Publication Will Help You Achieve

-This paper is designed to be both an introduction and reference to your digital 3D content creation process.
+This publication is designed to be both an introduction and reference to your digital 3D content creation process.
 An initial reading will give you a grounding in how to begin to approach your Open Access program.
-As you start to implement the program, this paper can serve as a reference to return to in order to understand specific points that suddenly become relevant.
+As you start to implement the program, this publication can serve as a reference to return to in order to understand specific points that suddenly become relevant.

 Once you move beyond this introduction, this paper begins by providing you context around Open Access.
 That section explains what Open Access is and how using an Open Access approach can help you structure your successful digital content program.
 It will also help you appreciate why Open Access is critical to a successful digital content process.

-From there the paper moves into important technical background about digital 3D models.
-Understanding—or at least being familiar with—the technical characteristics of 3D models will help you understand what kinds of objects lend themselves most readily to the types of digitization described in this resource.
+From there the publication moves into important technical background about digital 3D models.
+Understanding—or at least being familiar with—the technical characteristics of 3D models will help you understand what kinds of environments, events, and objects lend themselves most readily to the types of digitization described in this publication.
 It will also help you start to appreciate the various options for how to technically approach the digital content process, as well as identify specific use cases and audiences for the 3D models.

 The technology and practices related to Open Access 3D digital content creation and its release under Open Access principles are rapidly evolving.
-We hope to regularly update this paper and website in order to give you confidence that the information you are receiving is as relevant and timely as possible.
+We hope to regularly update this resource in order to give you confidence that the information you are receiving is as relevant and timely as possible.